-After taking this course, educators will:
+After taking this course, participants will:

-Locate and learn about federal and state laws as well as district policies that may drive technical aspects of our communication with parents.
+- Locate and learn about federal and state laws as well as district policies that may drive technical aspects of our communication with parents.

-Learn about a 4-part communication plan (i.e., C.A.R.D.) that will guide in communication with parents regardless of topic or context.
+- Know how to use a 4-part communication plan (i.e., C.A.R.D.) that will guide in communication with parents regardless of topic or context.

 - Know the barriers that most matter to families and how to successfully plan for the communications around them.